Prepare California

 Prepare CA Funding Programs

-Funding under this program is intended to enhance whole community resilience and hazard mitigation capacity building at the local level:
+Funding under this program enhanced whole community resilience and hazard mitigation capacity building at the local level:

 JumpStart

-Provides support to augment resiliency staff at the local level to develop local initiatives that directly and primarily benefit eligible socially vulnerable and high hazard risk communities.
-Resiliency staff should focus on mitigation planning and implementation, community education on mitigation, recovery planning, and/or future mitigation project scoping.
+The program provided support to augment resiliency staff at the local level to develop local initiatives that directly and primarily benefit eligible socially vulnerable and high-hazard risk communities.
+Resiliency staff focus on mitigation planning and implementation, community education on mitigation, recovery planning, and/or future mitigation project scoping.

 Match

-Provides enhanced technical assistance and match funding to qualified entities applying for the FEMA Hazard Mitigation Assistance programs to develop projects and activities that directly and primarily benefit eligible socially vulnerable and high hazard risk communities and reduce risk to loss of life and property from natural disasters within the FEMA HMGP requirements.
+Provided enhanced technical assistance and match funding to qualified entities applying for the FEMA Hazard Mitigation Assistance programs to develop projects and activities that directly and primarily benefited eligible socially vulnerable and high-hazard risk communities and reduced risk to loss of life and property from natural disasters within the FEMA HMGP requirements.

 Timeline for Funding Opportunities